 - Consume a medium pomegranate every morning when you have an empty stomach.

 - Mix 2 tsp. of pomegranate seed powder in a cup of warm milk

 - Drink this once or twice per day.

 6. Yogurt And Turmeric

-Another natural tip on how to treat anemia during pregnancy is using the combination of yogurt and turmeric.
+Another natural tip on how to treat anemia in babies and adults during pregnancy is using the combination of yogurt and turmeric.
 People with kapha-type anemia should enjoy a cup of yogurt with 1 tsp. if turmeric twice per day, morning and afternoon.

 Being high in essential nutrients like iron, consuming apples can help you treat anemia naturally at home.
 Simply, you just need to consume an apple daily.
 For the maximum results, eat green apples with their skin.
 Alternatively, you can also mix equal amounts of fresh beetroot juice and apple juice and a little bit of honey.
 After that, drink this juice twice per day.

 8. How To Treat Anemia – Watermelon

 When it comes to learning how to treat anemia during pregnancy, watermelon is a really amazing treatment for anemia.
 Watermelon contains iron, protein, potassium, vitamin C and carbohydrate, which helps increase blood circulation.
 Apart from eating these fresh fruits, you can make watermelon juices.
 Juices from natural fruits can help treat and prevent anemia effectively.